kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ## Kin Blockchain

-The Kin Blockchain is the digital ledger of all Kin transactions, meaning it acts as the source of truth for which transactions have occurred.
+The Solana Blockchain is the digital ledger of transactions for all tokens created on it, meaning it acts as the source of truth for which transactions have occurred.
 It is decentralized - the information stored in the ledger is duplicated and distributed across multiple nodes that are maintained by various organizations.
 Key attributes include:

-- **High throughput.** The goal is to build the most used blockchain in the world and Kin ensured that the blockchain has the capacity to grow.
-- **Kin Rewards Engine (KRE)**.
-Each participating developer is compensated by the Kin Foundation for their contribution to the growth of the Kin ecosystem.
-When the rewards engine goes live it will transfer Kin directly from the foundation to the app account on the Kin Blockchain.
-For more information, please visit https://www.kin.org/kre/.
-- **Low transaction cost.** Like most blockchains, Kin Blockchain by default charges a very small fee to execute a transaction.
-This helps prevent spam and denial of service attacks on the blockchain by unknown and untrusted participants.
-Kin Blockchain technology allows app users to avoid blockchain fees if the app has been [registered](/app-registration) and their transactions have been signed with the app's Kin account.
+**Scalable
+Solana leverages Proof of History and several other breakthrough innovations to allow the network to scale at the rate of Moore's Law.
+**Low Cost
+Never worry about rising fees as your user base grows.
+Solana is designed to keep fees low for applications with billions of users.
+**Composable
+Solana's single global state ensures composability between projects.
+Never deal with multiple shards or layer 2 systems.

-App developers do not need to interact with the Kin Blockchain directly.
+App developers do not need to interact with the Solana Blockchain directly.
 Instead, requests for creating accounts and submitting transactions should be submitted through Agora.

 ## Agora